carnivuth/labcraft/readme.md

 vms and containers backups are managed trough proxmox backup server installed on the centralizer

+proxmox host backups are done trough the use of borg and a cronjob script, after running the `configure_proxmox.yml` playbook configure ssh authentication to storage box

 ## INSTALLATION

 - clone repository inside the proxmox host